New hire paperwork checklist to keep you on track

 Benefits enrollment paperwork

 An overview of the employee benefits, including explanations of the different health insurance plans offered and eligibility guidelines is a good place to start.
 You can include all of the enrollment paperwork in the onboarding packet.
-However, you should allow the employee plenty of time to make selections, particularly if they won’t be eligible for several months.
+However, you should allow the employee plenty of time to make selections, mainly if they won’t be eligible for several months.

 Non-disclosure or non-compete agreements as needed